pritam-30/Agent/README.md

 This repository contains a local Retrieval-Augmented Generation (RAG) assistant for answering questions over a document knowledge base.
 The current implementation uses Gemini models for query rewriting and grounded answer generation, ChromaDB for vector storage, BM25 for lexical retrieval, and a cross-encoder reranker to improve the final context passed to the generator.

-The code is structured as a research / prototype pipeline rather than a production chat app.
-It includes a command-line agent loop, document ingestion utilities, retrieval strategies, and evaluation scripts for retrieval, generation, latency, and scope adherence.
+The code is structured as a research / prototype pipeline rather than a production application.
+It includes a web interface and REST API, a document ingestion pipeline, multiple retrieval strategies, reranking, conversational state management, and evaluation scripts for retrieval, generation, latency, and scope adherence.

 ---